DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   <p><a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa">If you are currently studying in the UK on a student visa, you may be able to apply for a graduate visa.</a></p>
 </div>

-If you don’t already have an immigration status allowing you to train to teach in the UK, you’ll need to apply for a [student visa](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa).
+If you don’t already have an immigration status allowing you to train to teach in the UK, you’ll need to [apply for a student visa](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa).
 You can do this once you have a confirmed offer of a training place from a training provider who can sponsor student visas.

 If you have a place on a salaried training course, you’ll need a [skilled worker visa](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa).

 Alternatively, you may be eligible for a different type of visa which allows you to study without being sponsored by your training provider or employer.

-<a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa">You can find out more about applying for the right visa for your teacher training course</a>
+<a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa">Find out more about applying for the right visa for your teacher training course</a>

 ### 6. Plan your move to the UK